-We have compiled a checklist of personal requirements, business activities and actionable tasks you need to do in order to get an understanding of what it takes to be a Sole Trader in Ireland.
+Here we have gathered a checklist of personal requirements, business activities and actionable tasks that you can follow in order to get an understanding of what it takes to be a Sole Trader in Ireland.

-This is a general outline of the main steps it takes to set up as a Sole Trader in Ireland.
+Please note that this checklist is a general overview of the main steps it takes to set up as a Sole Trader in Ireland.
 Keep in mind that some steps will vary depending on your personal situation.

 Firstly, you need to define your business strategy.
 You should clarify how want your business to achieve its goals, satisfy customers and sustain a competitive advantage.
 Generally, anyone in Ireland can become a Sole Trader.
 There are some exceptions that may insist you operate as a Limited Company.
 For example, a technical contractor who wants to contract employment out to large organisations may be required to be a Limited Company.
 Being a Limited Company can mean that you have more credibility and can instill confidence in the industry.
 We also have a checklist for setting up a Limited Company.